craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 ###”Or we will say stop.
 And then seriously, you must stop.”

-I did have to write one small piece of actual code to support unsubscribes.
-I didn't want to have to ask anyone to type in their email to opt out of new messages[^3].
+I did have to write one small piece of actual code[^3] to support unsubscribes.
+I didn't want to have to ask anyone to type in their email to opt out of new messages[^4].

 So, a simple javascript “[fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)” call on my unsubscribe page sends the encrypted hash from the link that was clicked to another webhook.
 That kicks off the automation to opt someone out.

+[^3]: You can see pretty much all of the code itself in the screenshot at the top of this post.
-[^3]: I'm not a monster.
+[^4]: I'm not a monster.

 When the opt out webhook receives data, the opt out scenario: